Blue Mountain College Data & Information Overview

 Blue Mountain College Undergraduate Student Diversity

 During the 2017-2018 academic year, there were 801 undergraduates at Blue Mountain College with 590 being full-time and 211 being part-time.

 How Much Does Blue Mountain College Cost?overall average net price of Blue Mountain College is $12,483.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for Blue Mountain College

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Blue Mountain College, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Blue Mountain College, approximately 53% of students took out student loans averaging $5,396 a year.
 That adds up to $21,584 over four years for those students.

-How Much Money Do Blue Mountain College Graduates Make?bachelor's degree recipients from Blue Mountain College make around $31,400 per year during the early years of their employment.
+How Much Money Do Blue Mountain College Graduates Make?students who graduate with a bachelor's degree from Blue Mountain College make about $31,400 a year during their first few years of employment after graduation.
 This is about 21% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Blue Mountain College